MagicMagoogul/Project_Petra/Science/README.md

-# The general ways or world functions, the code behind how we work and how all matter interacts and behaves
+# The general ways our world functions, the code behind how we work and how all matter interacts and behaves

 # Directory Breakdown
     Sciences/